pathakmanasvi25/Mongo-Noders/README.md

 - General rooms can be booked by anyone; Special rooms will require approval by monster id and requires Manager’s approval for booking.
+ -Non Vip people can only book special rooms with permission from owner of hotel(if all general rooms are occupied)